Products

 Overview

-Antiva is developing ABI-2280, a novel, topical therapeutic for the treatment of persistent high-risk HPV infection and pre-cancerous moderate to high-grade cervical intraepithelial neoplasias (CIN 2,3) caused by HPV, before they progress to invasive cervical cancer.
+Antiva is developing ABI-2280, a novel, topical therapeutic for the treatment of oncogenic (high-risk) HPV infection and pre-cancerous moderate to high-grade cervical intraepithelial neoplasias (CIN 2,3) caused by HPV.
+ABI-2280 utilizes prodrug chemistry developed by Dr. Karl Hostetler at the University of California San Diego and is formulated as an intravaginal insert to be self-administered by the patient in the privacy of their home.

 High-risk HPV (hr HPV)

-Genital HPV is the most common sexually transmitted infection (STI) in the United States and globally for both women and men.
-In the U.S., >5.5M women are diagnosed annually with HPV infection.
+Genital HPV is the most common sexually transmitted infection (STI) in the United States and worldwide for both women and men.
+In the U.S., there are approximately 6 million new cervical HPV infections each year.
 It is so common that 80% of women will get at least one type of HPV at some point in their lifetime.

 Sexually transmitted HPV types fall into two groups: low risk and high risk.
 High-risk HPVs can cause several types of cancer including cervical cancer.
-Of the 12 high-risk HPV types associated with cervical cancer two particular types, HPV 16 and HPV 18, are responsible for most HPV-related cervical cancers.
 The development of cervical cancer typically follows a phase of persistent infection with high-risk HPV that arises due to a failure of the host immune system to effectively clear HPV-infected cells.
+Approximately 30 percent of women with HPV fail to clear the infection within 12 months.
+These patients are considered to have persistent high-risk HPV (hrHPV) and have an estimated 20 percent chance of having their infection progress to pre-cancer over the following four-to-six years.

-There is no approved treatment for high-risk HPV infection.
-Current treatment guidelines for diagnosed HPV infection is to “wait and see” if the infection resolves, persists, or progresses to pre-cancerous lesions or cancer of the cervix.
+There are currently no approved treatment options for high-risk HPV infection.
+Recommended treatment guidelines for diagnosed HPV infection is to “wait and see” if the infection resolves, persists, or progresses to pre-cancerous lesions or cancer of the cervix.
 During this “wait and see” period which can last for years, the patient will have numerous follow up visits with a health care provider which can be burdensome and costly.
 In addition, the patient would need to either abstain from sexual relations or risk transmitting this virus to sexual partners.

 Cervical Cancer and CIN